rust-embedded/discovery/src/02-requirements/README.md

 - OPTIONAL.
 A **3.3V** USB <-> Serial module.
-To elaborate: if you have one of the latest revisions of the discovery board (which is usually the case given the first revision was released years old) then you do *not* need this module because the board includes this functionality on-board.
+To elaborate: if you have one of the latest revisions of the discovery board (which is usually the case given the first revision was released years ago) then you do *not* need this module because the board includes this functionality on-board.
 If you have an older revision of the board then you'll need this module for chapters 10 and 11.
 For completeness, we'll include instructions for using a Serial module.
 The book